A Classical Model Correspondence for G-symmetric Random Tensor Networks: Higher R e nyi Entropies

 Performing a permutation on the virtual Hilbert spaces copies of vertex $x$ and on vertex $y$ is the same as performing a different permutation on $x$ or $y$ and an identity on the other.
 This new permutation on $x$ is given by a composition of $\Gamma_{x,v}$ and $\Gamma_{y,v}^{-1}$, the inverse group element.
 Since this is still just an arbitrary group element we can just leave $\Gamma_{x,v}$ and make $\Gamma_{y,v}$ an identity, mirroring eq. \ref{eq:39}.

 Since composition of group elements is again a group element, we can reduce the sum over $\Gamma_x$ and $\Gamma_y$ to just a sum over all possibilites for $\Gamma_x$ where $\Omega$ becomes

 We can now consider different cases for different permutation group elements, $\Gamma_{x,v}$.
 The action of this operator permutes the group elements in the virtual Hilbert space and its copies associated with one vertex of a given edge.
-The reduction given by the above equation is then given by considering the permutation of group elements on each side as a relative shift in the two given by a single permutation of group elements on one side.
+We now consider the permutation of group elements on each side as a relative shift in the copies associated with vertex $x$ and $y$, respectively.
+This can be given by a single permutation of group elements on one side.
 Since the maximally entangled states associated with each edge are attached to a particular copy of the edge Hilbert space, permutation of operators on these spaces then allows us to push the unitaries on one side of the edge through as inverses in every possible configuration.

 At this point we introduce what is called an edge group element, $e_i = g_{y_i^{-1}} g_{x_i}$, to make our expression simpler.
 It is easy to see why this is useful if the permutation is an identity since we're doing no more than pushing together each copy of the edge independently.
-If multiple such copies of an edge are dependent, then such that we get a unitary of a product of these edge group elements.
+If multiple such copies of an edge are dependent, then we get a unitary of a product of these edge group elements.
 For example, if the permutation is a flip on two copies of a Hilbert space and an identity on the rest then we can write some unitary operator $U(g_{x_i}g_{y_j}^{-1}g_{x_j}g_{y_i}^{-1})$ for some $i$ and $j$ tensored with a unitary over one edge element for every other copy.
 Since a trace is invariant under cyclic permutation of operators within the trace, it follows that the nontrivial unitary can also be written as $U(g_{y_i}^{-1}g_{x_i}^{-1}g_{y_j}^{-1}g_{x_j}) = U(e_i e_j)$.
 This can be extended to any number of dependent copies of an edge such that we can always write our unitaries in this way.
 Note that these unitaries are unique up to cyclic permutation of edge group elements.